-On an attentive perusal of the work, the reader will find that the definitions have been On an attenue perusal of the work, the reader will find that the definitions have been studiously contracted into as brief a space as possible consistently with perspicuity, in order to increase the number of words, and make the book more generally useful.
-It contains a summary view of the whole System of Blue Missonry, by a careful condensation of all that has been ever written on the subject; intelligible to the Fraternity, and mysterious to the profane.
-And my purpose will be effectually answered, if the explanations here given of the technical and other terms of Masonry, shall prove of sufficient value to induce the superficial Brother to increase his stock of knowledge by a reference to other works, where the subjects are more copiously handled; or to confirm the more advanced Mason in the truth of those sacred principles, to the study of which he has devoted his time and talents. time and talents.
+On an attentive perusal of the work, the reader will find that the definitions have been of my publications.

+On an attentive perusal of the work, the reader will find that the definitions have been studiously contracted into as brief a space as possible consistently with perspicuity, in order to increase the number of words, and make the book more generally useful.
+It contains a summary view of the whole System of Blue Masonry, by a careful condensation of all that has been ever written on the subject; intelligible to the Fraternity, and mysterious to the profane.
+And my purpose will be effectually answered, if the explanations here given of the technical and other terms of Masonry, shall prove of sufficient value to induce the superficial Brother to increase his stock of knowledge by a reference to other works, where the subjects are more conjountly handled; or to confirm the more advanced works, where the subjects are more copiously handled; or to confirm the more advanced Mason in the truth of those sacred principles, to the study of which he has devoted his time and talents.

-My closing advice shall be-he who is ambitious of becoming a good Mason, must work, as our ancient Brethren worked, with FREEDOM, FERVENCY, and ZEAL.
+My closing advice shall be-he who is ambitious of becoming a good Mason, must work, as our ancient Brethren worked, with Feredom, Fervency, and Zeal.

-GEORGE OLIVER, D.D.T
+GEORGE OLIVER, D.D.